LGBTQ rights in the Pitcairn Islands

 Lesbian, gay, bisexual, and transgender (LGBT) people in the British Overseas Territory of the Pitcairn Islands enjoy most of the same rights as non-LGBT people.
 Same-sex sexual activity is legal, discrimination based on sexual orientation is constitutionally outlawed and same-sex marriage has been legal since 14 May 2015.

 Legality of same-sex sexual activity

 The 1893 Laws of the islands, the oldest codified set of laws, did not mention homosexuality.
-Pitcairn Island was designated as part of the British Western Pacific Territories in 1898.
+Pitcairn Island was placed under the jurisdiction of the High Commissioner for the Western Pacific in 1898.
 The 1904 laws, written by R. T. Simons, made it a crime for "[u]nmarried persons of either sex" to "[congregate] together in such a manner as to cause scandal or to endanger the morals of the younger members of the community".

 The Judicature Ordinance 1961 extended the law of England to the islands.
 Therefore, homosexual activity was expressly illegal in Pitcairn until the passage of the Sexual Offences Act 1967.